PushItToProd/stock_quotes/README.md

 install the Ingress addon, configure the secret, deploy the necessary resources for the app, and validate the app starts successfully.

-Note that Minikube will try to allocate 1 CPU core and 2GB of RAM for the temporary cluster.
+Note that Minikube will try to allocate 2 CPU cores and 2GB of RAM for the temporary cluster.

 ```